richer-richard/vanilla/README.md

 ```
 This starts just the server without auto-opening the browser.

 The server will start on `http://localhost:5000` by default.
-Open this URL in your web browser to access the arcade hub.
+Open this URL in your web browser to access the collection.

 ### Environment Variables (Optional)
 - `HOST` - Server host (server.py default: 0.0.0.0, app.py default: 127.0.0.1)